 He's giving me that look, the one I first saw in the cave all those years ago, the one that is only for me.
 The one full of awe that it's possible for me to love him back, to give him such a gift.

 "I want this," I whisper, loud enough that he can hear me from across the table.
-"I always have.
-I just wasn't ready.
+"I just wasn't ready before.
 I was afraid.
 You know that."

 He nods and reaches out to take my hand.
 "But you're ready now?
 Really ready?"